Explore the beauty of The Dolomites with this Lago di Sorapis Hike.

 Lake Sorapis

+There is something surreal about Lake Sorapis.
+It has a special energy and exudes tranquility.
 So, leave enough time in your schedule to explore.
-Walk around, take in the views, and find a place to sit for a while.
+Walk around, take in the views, and find a place to rest for a while.

 The lake area is a mindful and contemplative spot.
 At high altitude it’s easy to relax and let the worries of life melt away.